| The NEW Glen

 awareness and everyone helping to eliminate standing water will help to

 minimize risk of West Nile Virus and keep us all healthy.
+HELLOS AND GOODBYES: There are no new residents to welcome this month, but

 it is always nice to hear from old friends.
+Jim &

 Shirley Ray recently heard form Kristy and Phillip Hoglin.
 They are the